First of all, it is essential to know the weightage of the English Section in various Teaching exams.

 There are many mock tests available online.
 Try to attempt them as much as possible.
 The more you solve them, the more confidence you will get.

 - Revise previous year's question papers

 Revise past year's question papers as possible.
 That will give you an idea as to what to expect in the exam.
 CTET repeats questions often, so the practice of question paper gives you a fair idea about the paper pattern and the level of questions.

 - Attempt the questions wisely Since there is no negative marking in CTET.
 So try to attempt as many questions as possible.
 It will help to gain more CTET scores.
 For selecting the most appropriate option for a question, use the elimination method.
 Read all the questions very carefully.
 Still don't devote much time to a single question.

 - Revise daily.
-It is advisable to revise the English Language early in the morning as during morning time our mind is full of energy and we can grasp easily.
+It is advisable to revise the English Language early in the morning as during the morning time our mind is full of energy and we can grasp it easily.